mkloubert/vs-remote-debugger/README.md

 ### Debugger console

-If the debugger instance is running, you can use "Debugger console" (CTRL + SHIFT + Y) that provides a lot of handy and useful commands:
+If the debugger instance is running, you can use the "Debugger console" (CTRL + SHIFT + Y) of VS Code which provides a lot of handy and useful commands:

 ![Install screenshot 3](https://raw.githubusercontent.com/mkloubert/vs-remote-debugger/master/img/readme-ss-4.png)